mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Survival 0

 **Terms**
-Each term, K’kree have similar opportunities to non- K’kree, paralleling the chance for commission or promotion.
+Each term, K'kree have similar opportunities to non- K'kree, paralleling the chance for commission or promotion.
 In addition, they may gain family members or extra skills on the Household Development table.